-The poetry writing workshops are at the heart of the Winter Getaway.
-Experienced poets taking Advanced Poetry Writing are invited to work with Stephen Dunn during one of their three feedback sessions.
+The poetry workshops are at the heart of the Winter Getaway.
+Experienced poets taking Advanced Poetry are invited to work with Stephen Dunn during one of their three feedback sessions.

 In Stephen’s workshop, you will receive constructive feedback on a poem in progress (30 line maximum) or a new poem written to the day’s assignment.
 He will help you identify your poem’s virtues and offer suggestions to strengthen its weaknesses.
 Since you already know the basics, he will encourage you to push your boundaries by taking imaginative and linguistic risks so you can make breakthroughs in your poetry.

-- Enrollment is on a first-come, first-served basis and is limited to one of these intensive sessions with each Special Guest (Stephen Dunn and Kim Addonizio)
+- There is a $100 surcharge for this session, which is limited to 10 participants.
+Enrollment is on a first-come, first-served basis and is limited to one intensive session with Stephen per person.